Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 Accessibility is a Living Practice

 This document was first published in November 2023.
-As of its writing, all of its information is presented to the best of our knowledge and research.
+As of November 2024, all of its information is correct and presented to the best of our knowledge and research.

 Furthermore, we recognise that these guides aim to make it easier to access certain accessibility tools in InDesign, but also that the scope of this project meant that we couldn’t cover all of them.